open-benthic/Nextjs-Boilerplate/README.md

 ### Dont waste your time creating and configuring nextjs projects

-_all the tools you need for a complete and clear nextjs project already setup here_
+_all the tools you need for a useful and clean nextjs project already configured here_

 #### This project contains :